bukovyn/CentOS-7-Server/README.md

 ```
 You will most likely get a warning that the authenticity of the host can't be established and if you are sure you want to connect.
 That is normal, we will set up our key pair in a few steps.
 Type `yes` and enter your password.

-:grey_exclamation: *Note: If it is your first time logging into the server with a password, you will be prompted to change the root password.*

 <a name="new-user"></a>
 ### New User